SeaQL/sea-orm/README.md

   </tbody>
 </table>

-SeaORM is the foundation of [StarfishQL](https://github.com/SeaQL/starfish-ql), an experimental graph database and query engine developed by SeaQL.
+SeaORM is the foundation of:
++ [StarfishQL](https://github.com/SeaQL/starfish-ql): an experimental graph database
++ [Seaography](https://github.com/SeaQL/seaography): GraphQL framework for SeaORM

 For more projects, see [Built with SeaORM](https://github.com/SeaQL/sea-orm/blob/master/COMMUNITY.md#built-with-seaorm).